spacecloud-io/space-learn/content/Space Cloud/basics/adding-a-database.md

 [ Add database screen should go here ]

 Make sure you have the write connection string.
 Replace `localhost` with the ip address we noted earlier.
-My final connection string looks like `put final connection string here`.
+My final connection string looks like `postgres://postgres:mysecretpassword@172.17.0.4:5432/postgres?sslmode=disable`.

 Hit the `Add Database` button to add the database.
 If everything goes will, you should see a screen like this: